alsanju/NGSchool2018/alignment_vcalling.md

 ## FASTQ

-The data we will be using is from [NA12878](http://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md) human genome reference standard on the Oxford Nanopore MinION using 1D ligation kits (450 bp/s) using R9.4 chemistry (FLO-MIN106).
+The data we will be using is a subset of specific regions of chromosome X in a FASTQ format.

-We have already prepared a subset of specific regions of NA12878 genome in a FASTQ file.
 [FASTQ](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2847217) format is a text-based format for storing both a biological sequence and its corresponding quality scores.

 <img src="//raw.githubusercontent.com/alsanju/train_malta_nanopore/master/images/fastq.png" alt="img_1" class="inline"/>